 ORIGINAL STORY: Well, that escalated quickly.
 Yesterday, Mayor Lori Lightfoot threatened to close Chicago's public parks and lakefront if residents didn't stop flocking to these outdoor destinations and flouting social distancing guidelines established in Gov. J.B.
 Pritzker's "stay-at-home" order.
 This morning, Mayor Lightfoot has already taken action, closing down public access to the Lakefront Trail (as well as the beaches and parks that line the shore of Lake Michigan) and The 606 path that runs through Wicker Park, Bucktown, Humboldt Park and Logan Square.

 While the Mayor has yet to make an official statement about the closures, several aldermen have informed their communities of the decision this morning.
 In an email to his constituents, 48th Ward Ald.
 Harry Osterman stated that "Effective 8am today, Thursday, March 26, the Lakefront Trail, park, and beaches from Ardmore south is closed to public access."
-Osterman explained that the order has been put in place to ensure social distancing and reduce the spread of COVID-19, urging residents to take walks in their own neighborhoods.
+Osterman explained that the order has been put in place to ensure social distancing, urging residents to take walks in their own neighborhoods.

 Taking to Twitter, 2nd Ward Ald.
 Brian Hopkins responded to a report of police cutting off access to the Lakefront Trail, stating that the Lakefront Trail and adjacent parks are "closed to the public until further notice."
 According to Hopkins's tweet, "Chicago Police will enforce this order with a 3 step escalation 1) warning 2) citation 3) arrest."